RastogiN/RastogiN.github.io/_posts/2016-02-29-what-is-this.md

 ---
 layout: post
-title: What is This?
+title: How to click awesome photos without a DSLR?
-excerpt: "What is a static website generator, and why should I care?"
+excerpt: " Don't have a big budget to buy a fancy DSLR and extra set of lens"
-modified: 2/29/2016, 9:00:24
+modified: 6/10/2016, 11:40:24
-tags: [intro, beginner, jekyll, tutorial]
+tags: [Photography, low budget, DSLR]
 comments: true
 ---